Dr. Gary Tanchak, D.C.

 The reason we like the TheraFace PRO is because it was designed specifically for use on the small, delicate features of the face.

-Specifically, this device has an amplitude of 3mm, versus the 12mm amplitude of the Theragun mini and 16mm amplitude of higher-end Theragun products (Prime, Elite, and Pro).
+Specifically, this device has an amplitude of 3mm, versus the 12mm amplitude of their Mini, or the 16mm amplitude of their larger models (i.e., Prime, Elite, and Pro).

-Smaller amplitude has been paired with three smaller, softer attachments to better contour the features of the face – this is a first for the industry and it makes a difference.
-Interestingly, the percussions-per-minute haven’t changed on this device, and it boasts the same 1750-2400 percussions per minute as its predecessors.
+A smaller amplitude has been paired with three smaller, softer attachments to better contour the features of the face—this is a first for the industry, and it makes a difference.
+Interestingly, the percussions per minute haven’t changed on this device, and it boasts the same 1750-2400 RPM as its predecessors.

-In our experience using the percussion massage feature, jaw stiffness is very much reduced after one session.
-What’s more, we felt more relaxed with increased warmth of the skin (probably from increased blood flow).
+In our experience, when using the percussion massage feature, jaw stiffness was greatly reduced after one session.
+What’s more, we felt more relaxed with increased skin warmth (probably from increased blood flow).

-As with other body parts, best results come with regular use of the massage gun.
-To make it easy, Theragun has added some routines for the TheraFace PRO in their app, which we think are worth checking out.
+As with other body parts, the best results come with regular use of the facial massager gun.
+To make it easy, Theragun has added some routines for their device in their app, which we think are worth checking out.

-Out of the box, the Theraface PRO is light (only 0.61 lbs), compact, and very quiet.
-The device feels premium in the hand, and is designed with great attention to detail.
+Out of the box, this massage gun for face is light (only 0.61 lbs), compact, and very quiet.
+The device feels premium in the hand and is designed with great attention to detail.

-Overall this is an expensive device, but it does its job very well and we think it’s worth the price tag.
+Overall, this is an expensive device, but it does its job very well, is a proper face gun massager, and we think it’s worth the price tag.

 Massage Gun on Face – Final Words